Morzep

 You can look into both options to find colleges that interest you.
 You may choose to look further into a college based on their programs or sports teams if you think this will help you with your decision.
 Many school students get scholarships based on a particular program like music or a team they play for in high school.

-7. Continue Your Preparation for the PSAT/NMSQT
+9. Continue Your Preparation for the PSAT/NMSQT

-8. Continue Your Involvement in Clubs, Teams, and the Community
+10. Continue Your Involvement in Clubs, Teams, and the Community

-College Preparation in Eleventh Grade
+What to Do to Prepare for College in Eleventh Grade

-9. Form Relationships with Teachers
+13. Form Relationships with Teachers

 Almost every college application requires you to submit letters of recommendation.
 Your recommendation letters will have to come from teachers, counselors, or sports coaches.
 11th grade is the best grade to start considering who you are going to ask for a letter of recommendation and send them your request.
 It’s always a good idea to ask teachers for recommendations in classes where you have excellent grades.